ringling/nuxt_ringling_info/content/about.md

 As I still do software development, I keep up with new technologies and hence thrive in environments and cultures who value competences, innovation and creativity.

+## This site

+* Build with Typescript, Vue 3, Nuxt 3 and TailwindCSS
+* Images generated with Midjourney
+* Deployed via a Docker image to DigitalOcean App Platform